dougeby/IntuneDocs/intune/compliance-policy-monitor.md

 It’s a donut chart showing the aggregate compliance state for all Intune enrolled devices.
 The device compliance states are kept in two different databases, Intune and Azure Active Directory.
 Here’s more details about the device compliance policy states:

 - **Compliant**: The device successfully applied one or more device compliance policy settings targeted by the admin.

 - **Not-compliant:** The device failed to apply one or more device compliance policy settings targeted by the admin or the user hasn’t complied with the policies targeted by the admin.

 - **In-grace period:** The device was targeted by the admin with one or more device compliance policy settings, but the user hasn’t applied the policies yet, which means the device is not-compliant, but it’s in the grace-period defined by the admin.

   - Learn more about Actions for noncompliant devices.

 - **Device not synced:** The device failed to report its device compliance policy status because one of the following reasons:

   - **Unknown**: The device is offline or failed to communicate with Intune or Azure AD for other reasons.

   - **Error**: The device failed to communicate with Intune and Azure AD, and received an error message with the reason.

 > [!IMPORTANT]
 > Devices that are enrolled into Intune, but not targeted by any device compliance policies are included in this report under the **Compliant** bucket.

 #### Drill-down option

-From the **Device compliance dashboard**, If you click on the Device compliance tile, you can drill down into a specific **compliance status**, **user’s email alias**, **device model**, and **location** for each device that was targeted by the device compliance policies.
+From the **Device compliance dashboard**, select a device compliance tile to drill down into a specific **compliance status**, **user’s email alias**, **device model**, and **location** for each device that is targeted by the device compliance policies.

 ![Image showing Device compliance dashboard drill down](./media/idc-2.png)